fish-shell/fish-shell/doc_src/cmds/bind.rst

     start selecting text

 ``cancel``
-    cancel the current commandline and replace it with a new empty one
+    close the pager if it is open, or undo the most recent completion if one was just inserted, or otherwise cancel the current commandline and replace it with a new empty one

 ``cancel-commandline``
     cancel the current commandline and replace it with a new empty one, leaving the old one in place with a marker to show that it was cancelled